worldbank/covid19-agent-based-model/README.md

 Since the agents in the model possess economic activity information, this allows the simulation of scenarios such as schools closure and opening of certain sectors of the economy.

-To improve the speed of the model to simulate millions of agents, a time-to-next-event strategy and a vectorized implementation was done.
+To improve the speed of the model to simulate millions of agents, a **time-to-next-event strategy** and a **vectorized implementation** was done.

 ## Sample output

 The following visualizations are generated from the output of the model.
 Shown below is a graph of the disease case trajectories for various scenarios.
 Also shown are example spatiotemporal propagation of the outbreak for both unmitigated and a lockdown scenario.

+### Case trajectories

 ![active-cases-R1.9](reports/figures/active-cases-R1.9.png)

+### Spatiotemporal propagation in unmitigated scenario
 ![animated-unmitigated](reports/figures/animated-unmitigated.gif)

+Without any mitigation, we see a sweeping spread of the disease across the entire region which will result to massive undersupply of healthcare facilities.

+### Spatiotemporal propagation in a selective lockdwon scenario
 ![animated-lockdown](reports/figures/animated-lockdown.gif)

+In this scenario, we can see that multiple waves of infection is likely to be expected in a policy where only districts with high mobility are put on lockdown.

 ## Data dependency